matthewkirby/plando-random-settings/README.md

 5. In the command line, run the following command.
 Depending on your computer, this may take a while.

     ```
-    cargo install --git=https://github.com/fenhl/plando-random-settings --branch=riir
+    cargo install --git=https://github.com/matthewkirby/plando-random-settings --branch=master
     ```
 6. You can now launch the app by running the command `rsl-gui`, or use the command-line version `rsl` (see `rsl --help` for details).

 ## Releasing a new version

-You will need a 64-bit Windows PC and an Intel Mac.
+You will need a 64-bit Windows PC and a Mac.

 1. Bump the version number in:
     * `assets/macos/RSL.app/Contents/Info.plist` (also increment `CFBundleVersion`)